gsl-lite/gsl-lite/doc/Reference.md

 ```

 This choice has the generally desirable consequence that it encourages propagation of non-nullability.
-Explicit conversions are needed only when converting a nullable to a non-nullable pointer; therefore, as
+Explicit conversions are needed only when converting a nullable pointer to a non-nullable pointer; therefore, as
 more and more of a code base is converted to `not_null<>`, fewer explicit conversions need to be used.

 However, in some codebases it may not be feasible to insert explicit not-null checks at every invocation